iavofficial/audi_poc/task 1/README.md

    - You must configure and deploy an AWS MSK Cluster _before_ using this operator.
    - Retrieve the ARN (Amazon Resource Name) of your Kafka cluster from the AWS Console or CLI, as it will be required for the configuration files.
 2. **AWS Credentials** with sufficient permissions to manage topics and ACLs (`boto3` will use these credentials).
-3. **Certificates Files**:
-   The operator requires the following certificates for client certificate authentication with AWS MSK:

-   - `client.crt`: The client certificate.
-   - `client.key`: The client's private key.
-   - `ca.crt`: The Certificate Authority used to sign the client certificate.

-   **If you already have these certificate files** (e.g., provided by your infrastructure team), you can skip the "Certificate Creation" section below.

-   **If you need to generate the certificate files yourself** (e.g., for testing or proof-of-concept purposes), follow the steps in the "Certificate Creation" section.

-4. **Kubernetes Cluster**:
+3. **Kubernetes Cluster**:
    - Ensure `kubectl` is installed and connected to your cluster.
-5. **Python 3.9+** (if building locally).
+4. **Python 3.9+** (if building locally).
+5. **AWS SSO Authentication**:
+   - Use [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) to authenticate with your AWS account.
+   - Ensure that you are logged into AWS SSO before deploying the operator.
+The operator uses the `boto3` default session, which automatically retrieves credentials from AWS SSO or other configured credential providers.
+   - You can verify your AWS SSO session is active by running:
+     ```bash
+     aws sso login
+     ```

 ---

 ## How the Operator works

-The Kubernetes operator is implemented in the `audi_operator.py` script using the [`kopf`](https://kopf.readthedocs.io/) library.
+The Kubernetes operator is implemented in the `msk_operator.py` script using the [`kopf`](https://kopf.readthedocs.io/) library.
 It acts as the "brain" of the operator by watching for events in Kubernetes resources (`topics` and `acls`) and translating them into AWS MSK API calls.

-### What `audi_operator.py` Does
+### What `msk_operator.py` Does

 - Watches Kubernetes Custom Resources (`topics` and `acls`) created using the associated CRDs (`crd-topics.yaml` and `crd-acls.yaml`).
 - Performs **create, update, and delete actions** on Kafka topics and ACLs by interacting with the AWS MSK APIs using the `boto3` SDK.